harendra-shakya/uniswap-unwrapped/uniswap-v3/README.md

-Make sure to understand uniswap v2 first before start understanding this or otherwise you won't understand many things.
+NOTE: Make sure to understand uniswap v2 first before start understanding this or otherwise you won't understand many things.

 The main functionality which is added in v3 is concentrated liquidity.